 At Vista, we are continuously working on product development and tapping possibilities for more products to satisfy the growing demand.
 With the food processing industry continuing to grow in leaps and bounds, our future plans for growth will be realized through broadening our range of products and continuing to build on our commitment to quality, which we demonstrate both in our constant work to improve existing products and in the careful monitoring what we do to ensure that consistently high standards of quality is maintained.

-The concept of Corporate Social Responsibility (CSR) has gained prominence from all avenues.
+The concept of Corporate Social Responsibility (CSR) is aligned with OSI internal social responsibility policy and has gained prominence from all avenues.
 Organizations have realized that Government alone will not be able to get success in its endeavor to uplift the downtrodden of society.
 With the rapidly changing corporate environment, more functional autonomy, operational freedom etc. Vista has adopted CSR as a strategic tool for sustainable growth.
 For Vista in the present context, CSR means not only investment of funds for Social Activity but also Integration of Business processes with Social processes.

 It has always been the endeavor of Vista to be at the forefront with regard to Social and Environmental responsibility.
 As a responsible corporate citizen, we aim to contribute to social and environmental causes on a regular basis.
 For us Corporate Social Responsibility (CSR) is an added opportunity to bring value to our stakeholders lives and in a small possible way bring about a difference that we all want to see and be.
 We have been contributing to society since various years.
 Vista has felt the need to establish the principles & coverage of CSR & has accordingly drafted this corporate social responsibility policy.

 Corporate Social Responsibility (CSR) is based on the belief that business sustainability is closely connected to the sustainable development of the communities that the business is a part of and the environment in which the business operates.